 The key to social recruiting is to connect with physicians in places where they’re already networking and learning.
 Social recruiting via Doximity Talent Finder supercharges your relationship-building process with physician candidates.

-Because Doximity Talent Finder is the social recruiting platform built on Doximity, it allows you to discover and connect solely with physician candidates – versus culling through broad social networks.
+Because Doximity Talent Finder is the social recruiting platform built on Doximity, it allows you to discover and connect solely with physician candidates – versus combing through broad social networks.
 You can use a targeted and personalized approach to introduce physicians candidates to appealing practice opportunities.
 Social recruiting via Doximity Talent Finder also establishes trust and confidence, something that physicians, who've grown weary of faceless “spam” emails, appreciate.

 Naturally you want to engage physician candidates, but that’s simply the beginning of your relationship-building process.
 Hiring (and beyond) is where all physician recruitment roads lead.

-Candidates are more likely to be interested in an opportunity at an organization where they know people – and a social network like Doximity helps you uncover those connections.
+Candidates are more likely to be interested in an opportunity at an organization where they know people – and a network like Doximity helps you uncover those connections.
 A candidate is also more likely to respond to a recruiter who has a clear understanding of what they do and why a role is a great fit for them.
 Doximity provides that very information you need to connect with that candidate in a more personalized manner.

 Start with your recruiter profile